John Haldane (philosopher)

+Haldane is Vice President of the Catholic Union of Great Britain.

 Education

 Haldane attended Hamilton Park School, John Ogilvie Hall Preparatory School and St Aloysius' College, Glasgow.
 Later he studied at the Kent Institute of Art & Design (now the University for the Creative Arts) in Rochester, Kent, and the Wimbledon School of Art (now Wimbledon College of Arts, University of the Arts London) for a BA in fine art in 1975.

 He received a BA in philosophy from Birkbeck College of the University of London in 1980; a PGCE from the London University Institute of Education in 1976; and a PhD in philosophy from Birkbeck College in 1984.
 He holds honorary degrees from Saint Anselm College, New Hampshire, United States, from the University of Glasgow, Scotland, and from University of Notre Dame Australia.
 He was named one of Scotland's "Brights" in a list of the 50 top Scottish intellectuals, artists, lawyers, scientists, etc. (Herald Magazine, 2001).

 Family

 Haldane spent his childhood in Glasgow, and subsequently studied in Rochester and London.
 In 1980 he was married to his wife Hilda at Westminster Cathedral.
 They have four children; Kirsty (b.
 1988), James (b.
 1990), Alice (b.
 1992) and John (b.
 1994).